pipstur/MunjeLumenDS2025/README.md

 - RainbowCSV for easier viewing of `.csv` files.
 - vscode-pdf for easier viewing of `.pdf` files.

-This ensures there's no need to run pre-commit each time (the linting happens automatically because of the extensions), consequently making the code versioning part a little less daunting.
+This ensures there's no need to run pre-commit each time (the linting happens automatically most of the time, because of the extensions), consequently making the code versioning part a little less daunting.

 ## 1. Training pipeline